 Bengaluru: The Debt Recovery Tribunal here will today pronounce its order on the pleas of SBI-led consortium of banks for recovery of over Rs 9,000 crore from beleaguered liquor baron Vijay Mallya in the Kingfisher Airlines case.

-DRT Presiding Officer K Sreenivasan said this while hearing an Interlocutory Application pertaining to the case.
+AdvertisementDRT Presiding Officer K Sreenivasan said this while hearing an Interlocutory Application pertaining to the case.

+"I will be pronouncing the verdict on the pleas of banks for recovering money in this case tomorrow," he said on Wednesday.
 The presiding officer in a recent directive had reserved orders on the Original Application filed by the consortium and also 30-odd Interlocutory Applications, including several by Mallya and his companies, without specifying any date.

 Was initially worried about my language skills: Vijay Sethupathi on finding acceptance in Bollywood